exasol/script-languages/README.md

 ADD flavor-customization/<your-file-or-directory> <destination>
 ```

-Your changes on the file system will than be merge with the file system of the script client
+Your changes on the file system will then be merged with the file system of the script client
-which contains all necessary libraries that are required for it to run and the script language runtime.
+which contains all necessary libraries that are required to run the script language runtime.

-The merge will override all changes which may prevent the execution of the script client.
+Be aware that the merge will override all changes which may prevent the execution of the script client.
-In details. this means if you change or remove packages or files in flavor-customization
+In details, this means if you change or remove packages or files in flavor-customization
 which are necessary for the script client they will be restored in the final container.

 After you finished your changes, rebuild with